gammu/gammu/docs/develop/python/gammu.rst

       Gets month when device was manufactured.

-      @return: Month of manufacture as string.
+      :return: Month of manufacture as string.
-      @rtype: string
+      :rtype: string

    .. attribute:: StateMachine.GetManufacturer